bakks/sphyraena/README.md

 Written Spring 2010 by Peter Brownlee Bakkum (pbb7c@virginia.edu).
 This code corresponds to the work published as _Accelerating Database Operations on a GPU with CUDA_.
 The paper itself can be found [here](/papers).

+You can find followup work for this project at https://github.com/bakks/virginian.

+The code here was developed for research - its not very pretty and its far from anything you would want to use in production.
+Its provided here as background on the published work.

 ### LICENSE

 This code is copyright Peter Brownlee Bakkum and licensed under the MIT License found at [/license.md](/license.md).